vampjaz/pahsv/README.md

 - Python 2.7
 - Scapy
+- p0f 2.x (scapy doesn't support 3.x for some reason)

 Before running for the first time, you need to build the database of mac address vendors: